 Before we get too deep into things, have a look at this video showing off some of Jacksonville’s unique scenery.

-The city of Jacksonville has nearly 500 neighborhoods making there a lot to choose from.
+The city of Jacksonville has nearly 500 neighborhoods giving you a lot to choose from.
 Luckily, they’re broken up into a few general regions.

-Although their borders tend to be somewhat vague, Jacksonville is typically divided into six sections: 1.
-Downtown, 2.
-Arlington, 3.
-Southside, 4.Westside, 5.
-Northside, and 6.
-Jacksonville Beaches.
+Although their borders tend to be somewhat vague, the Jacksonville area is typically divided into six sections:

-Costs can vary quite a bit between different areas of the city as you can see on the map below.
+Costs can vary quite a bit between different areas of the city as you can see on the map.

 Here’s how the pricing breaks down:

-- On the lower end of the rent spectrum, you’ll find places like Briarwood, Empire Point, Craven, and Hillcrest where average rents range from $550 to $860.
+- On the lower end of the rent spectrum, you’ll find places like Brierwood, Southpoint, Craven, and Hillcrest where average rents range from $950 to $1,249.

-- Duclay, Beach Haven, Sandalwood, and Southpoint’s rents fall between $880 to $1,200, placing them in the mid-range of Jacksonville’s rental market.
+- Duclay, Avondale, San Marco, and Empire Point’s rents fall between $1150 to $1,300, placing them in the mid-range of Jacksonville’s rental market.

-- And with average rents around $1,300 to $1,660, the pricier areas of Jacksonville include Riverside, Deerwood, Brooklyn, and Jacksonville Beach.
+- And with average rents around $1,350 to $1,700, the pricier areas of Jacksonville include Riverside, Sandalwood, Brooklyn, Beach Haven, and Jacksonville Beach.

 Figured out where you can afford to live?
 Now let’s start looking into whether or not you’ll actually like these areas.